hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

   - software engineering
 ---

-In the [previous part](https://blog.hmil.fr/2018/03/TypeScript-project-structure/), we've seen a few tricks which can help you split your TypeScript project into small packages.
-We were still missing a proper build system as well as a way to publish the packages.
+In the [previous part](/2018/03/TypeScript-project-structure/), we've seen a few tricks which can help you split your TypeScript project into small packages.
+We were still missing a proper build system as well as a way to publish or deploy the packages.
 Which is what we will cover in this chapter.

 ## To follow along